 As of August 2018, the New Testament translation has been reviewed and is complete.
-In the Old Testament, Genesis, Exodus, Judges, Ruth, 1Samuel, Psalms and the minor prophets have been completed, and work is underway in Leviticus, 2Samuel and 1/2Kings.
-Large sections of Isaiah and Ezekiel and parts of other books have also been translated.
-Some parts of the the Old Testament translations should be regarded as being “under review”.
-Translation notes and comments will be found throughout parts of the text, especially in Psalms and Isaiah.
+In the Old Testament, Genesis, Exodus, Judges, Ruth, 1Samuel, Psalms and the minor prophets have been completed, and work is underway in Leviticus, 2Samuel, 1/2Kings and Proverbs.
+Sections of Isaiah, Jeremiah and Ezekiel, and parts of other books have also been translated.
+Much of the the Old Testament translations should be regarded as being “under review”.
+Translation notes and comments will be found throughout parts of the text.

 The following correspondence, between an internet viewer and Pastor John provides an explanation as to how we approach the translation process: